cocos/cocos-google-admob/extensions/GoogleAdMob/doc/en/android/index.md

 ## Options

-- Application Id: The application Id is generated in the back-end of Google admobile console.
+- Application Id: The application Id is generated in the back-end of Google AdMob console.
-- EnableAdmob: Whether to enable the extension
+- EnableAdMob: Whether to enable the extension
   - When enabled, releated files include the gradle files and Android project configs will be modified.
   - When disabled, all configurations will be removed from the generated project.
 - Force overwrite the libadmob: This option overwrites the libadmob project in the build directory with the extension's template, so don't check this option if you have modified libadmob in the build.